sap-tutorials/btp-dev-guidance/tutorials/remote-service-intro/remote-service-intro.md

 CAP is a framework of languages, libraries, and tools for building enterprise-grade services and applications.
 It guides developers along proven best practices and a great wealth of out-of-the-box solutions to recurring tasks.

-Instead of delving into overly-technical disciplines, CAP lets you focus on your domain.
-This accelerates the development process and safeguards investments in a world of rapidly changing cloud technologies.
+Instead of delving into overly technical disciplines, CAP lets you focus on your domain.
+This approach accelerates the development process and safeguards investments in a world of rapidly changing cloud technologies.

-The CAP framework features a mix of proven and broadly-adopted open-source and SAP technologies, as highlighted in the following figure.
+The CAP framework features a mix of proven and broadly adopted open-source and SAP technologies, as highlighted in the following figure.

 ![CAP Overview](cap_overview.png)